phuse-org/CTDasRDF/DataMappingAndConversion.md

 | EX_mappings.TTL | SMS Map |   See SMS Details |

 ### SMS details
 Date for the visit is extracted from VS, not from EX, because the EX date is sometimes later (not on the same day as the visit date).
+Date of the visit from VS:`vsdtc_en` while the EX exposure date is `exstdtc_en`.

+Recall that the Drug Exposure interval is created from data in DM, not EX.
+See DM details, above.